What Booth Size do I need for my Guard Booth and Security Team?

 Examples of Booth Size Choice

-Guard booths can come in almost any size or shape Generally, the smallest size is 4×4, providing 16 square feet of floor space.
-Common booth sizes (in feet) include: 4×6, 6×6, 6×8, 8×8, 8×10, and 8×12.
+Guard booths can come in almost any size or shape, and guard house size is an important factor to consider.
+Generally, the smallest size is 4×4, providing 16 square feet of floor space, which is considered to be a guard house standard size.
+Common booth sizes (in feet) for guard room dimensions include: 4×6, 6×6, 6×8, 8×8, 8×10, and 8×12.
+(Contact us if you’d like guard house standard size in meters instead of feet).
 However, a guard booth can be custom built in literally any size that you need.

 A Medium to Large Booth: Walt Disney World Resort in Orlando Florida, uses a lot of guard booths on their property.
 Because Disney is so heavily themed, they use custom guard shacks, designed to fit the décor of the area it is guarding.
-In addition, Disney uses relatively large booths, usually at least 8×8, often larger.
+In addition, Disney uses relatively large booths, usually at least 8×8 for guard room size, often larger.

 Disney uses guard booths this large for a couple of reasons: